 - 60 small fresh sage leaves

-- Make The Egg Pasta Dough: Combine the flours, and a pinch of salt in a Food Processor fit with an “S” blade and run on high until the flours are well combined.
+- Make The Egg Pasta Dough: Combine the 00 flour and the semolina, and a pinch of salt in a Food Processor fit with an “S” blade and run on high until the flours are well combined.
 With the food processor running, pour in the eggs (make sure they’re well beaten) and run until the dough comes together into a ball.
 Turn the pasta dough onto a floured surface and knead it for 8 to 10 minutes until it becomes a smooth ball.
 Wrap in plastic wrap and set aside to rest for at least 30 minutes before using.
 TIP: Dough can be made up to one week ahead.
 Store wrapped in the refrigerator then bring to room temperature for at least 30 minutes before rolling.